Azzinoth/VisualNodeSystem/README.md

     <img src="https://github.com/Azzinoth/VisualNodeSystem/blob/media/Copy and Paste.gif" width="60%">
 </div>

-- **Node Factory For Child Node Creation**: The library includes a system for creating child nodes using node factory, which enables JSON serialization of custom nodes.
+- **Node Factory For Child Node Creation**: The library includes a system for creating child nodes using a node factory, which enables JSON serialization of custom nodes.

 - **Custom Context Menus**: The library supports the integration of custom context menus.